mezzio/mezzio/docs/book/v2/cookbook/setting-locale-depending-routing-parameter.md

-# How can I setup the locale depending on a routing parameter?
+# How can I set up the locale depending on a routing parameter?

 Localized web applications often set the locale (and therefor the language) based on a routing parameter, the session, or a specialized sub-domain.